mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 ### Fallback Options

 A common use case for custom metadata is providing useful information for fallback options.
-For example, you way want to include the original `from` number in the fallback event as `callerId`.
+For example, you way want to include the original `from` number in the fallback event as `caller-id`.
 To do that, use the `headers` parameter in the `connect` action as described above.
 This information is then included in the event webhook payload as follows:

 ``` json
 {